Minh811/staff-report-bot/replit.md

 # Staff Report Bot

 ## Overview
-This is a Discord bot that allows staff members to report activities and sends automated reports to a designated channel.
-The bot is built with Node.js and Discord.js.
+This is a Discord bot that automatically tracks and summarizes staff daily activities.
+Staff members can log their completed tasks (help counts) using commands, and the bot compiles and sends automated reports at midnight each day.
+Built with Node.js and Discord.js.

-**Current State:** Imported from GitHub and configured for Replit environment.
+**Current State:** Fully configured and running in Replit environment.

 ## Recent Changes
-- **2025-11-10**: Imported project from GitHub and set up for Replit
+- **2025-11-10**: Imported project from GitHub and fully configured for Replit
-  - Installed Node.js 20 and npm dependencies
+  - Installed Node.js 20 and all npm dependencies (discord.js, dotenv, node-cron, json2csv)
   - Created .env.example for environment variable documentation
   - Configured workflow for running the bot
+  - All required secrets configured and bot running successfully

 ## Project Architecture
-- **Language:** Node.js (ES Modules)
+- **Language:** Node.js v20 (ES Modules)
 - **Main File:** index.js
 - **Dependencies:**
   - discord.js: Discord API interaction
   - dotenv: Environment variable management
+  - node-cron: Scheduled tasks for daily reports
+  - json2csv: CSV export functionality
+- **Data Storage:**
+  - `data/`: Daily JSON files storing staff help counts
+  - `exports/`: Auto-generated CSV reports

 ## Required Environment Variables
-The bot requires the following environment variables to be set in Replit Secrets:
+All configured in Replit Secrets:
-- `DISCORD_TOKEN`: Your Discord bot token
+- `DISCORD_TOKEN`: Discord bot authentication token
 - `PREFIX`: Command prefix (e.g., "!")
-- `OWNER_ID`: Discord user ID of the bot owner
+- `OWNER_ID`: Discord user ID of the bot owner (for admin commands)
+- `LOG_CHANNEL_ID`: Channel where staff log their help counts
-- `REPORT_CHANNEL_ID`: Channel ID where reports will be sent
+- `REPORT_CHANNEL_ID`: Channel where daily reports are sent

 ## Bot Features
-- **Command Prefix:** Configurable via PREFIX environment variable
-- **!ping:** Basic command to check if bot is responsive
-- **!report @user [reason]:** Report a staff member with an optional reason
+- **!help [count]:** Log help count in the designated log channel (default: 1 if count not specified)
+- **!exportcsv:** Export current day's data to CSV file (owner only)
+- **Automated Daily Reports:** Bot sends a summary to the report channel at midnight (0:00) each day
+- **Automatic CSV Export:** Generates CSV file with daily report data
+- **Data Persistence:** Saves daily data to JSON files by date (YYYY-MM-DD.json)

 ## Running the Bot
-The bot runs automatically via the configured workflow.
-It uses the command:
+The bot runs automatically via the configured workflow using:
 ```
 npm start
 ```

+The workflow starts on Repl boot and restarts automatically when needed.

 ## Setup Instructions
-1. Set the required environment variables in Replit Secrets
+1. All required environment variables are configured in Replit Secrets
-2. The bot will automatically start and connect to Discord
+2. Bot automatically connects to Discord on startup
-3. Use the configured prefix to interact with the bot in Discord
+3. Staff use `!help [count]` in the log channel to record their activities
+4. Bot sends automated reports at midnight and exports CSV files

 ## User Preferences
 None documented yet.